learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.18.
-When to use function declarations and expressions in JavaScript?
+## Q. When to use function declarations and expressions in JavaScript?

 **Function Declarations:**